kevgo/tricorder/README.md

 This command runs all available tools: all safe fixes, all lints, and all tests, on all files.

-To run only some of those tests, pass their names joined with `+`:
+To run only some tests, pass their names joined with `+`:

 ```sh
 trident full --test=unit+cuke